 Marilyn reads Monologue: Grandmother Wong’s New Year Blessings.

-Marilyn Chin, with her multilayered, multidimensional, intercultural singing, elegizes the loss of her mother and maternal grandmother and tries to unravel the complexities of her family’s past.
-She tells of the trials of immigration, of exile, of thwarted interracial love, and of social injustice.
-Some poems recall the Confucian “Book of Songs,” while others echo the African American blues tradition and Western railroad ballads.
-The title poem references the Han Dynasty rhapsody but is also a wild, associative tour de force.
-Political allegories sing out with personal revelations.
-Personal revelations open up to a universal cry for compassion and healing.
+Some poems recall the Confucian “Book of Songs” while others echo the African American blues tradition and Western railroad ballads.
+The titular poem references the Han Dynasty rhapsody.
+Political allegories mixed with personal revelations that evoke a universal cry for compassion and healing.
 These songs emerge as a powerful and elegant collection: sophisticated yet moving, hard-hitting yet refined.

 An essay by Jean Larson.

 Chin’s first collection of verse, Dwarf Bamboo, which she dedicated to the Communist poet and revolutionary Ai Qing, contains many poems that focus on the immigrant experience in the United States.
 Critics have praised Chin’s poetry for its unflinching examination of the contradictory feelings brought on by immigration in general and for Asian Americans specifically.